This post may contain affiliate links from which i can earn a commission

 Movement helps get the blood flowing!
 Healthy circulation is important for a healthy scalp.
 Get up and move around every hour or so, even if it’s just taking a quick walk around the office.
 And make sure to take care of yourself during menopause by practicing self-care.

 Reduce your stress levels

 Stress can become a major issue for many people as we age and it has been shown to interfere with hormone production, including estrogen.
-This can lead to several problems, including hair loss.
+This can lead to several problems, including stringy hair or hair loss.